A new perspective on low-rank optimization: Introduction

 \subsection{Contributions and Structure}

-The main contributions of this paper are threefold.
+The main contributions of this paper are {twofold}.
 First, we propose a general reformulation technique for obtaining high-quality relaxations of low-rank optimization problems: introducing an orthogonal projection matrix to model a low-rank constraint, and strengthening the formulation by taking the matrix perspective of an appropriate substructure of the problem.
 This technique can be viewed as a generalization of the perspective reformulation technique for obtaining strong relaxations of sparse or logically constrained problems \cite{frangioni2006perspective, gunluk2010perspective,bertsimas2019unified, han20202x2}.
 Second, by applying this technique, we obtain explicit characterizations of convex hulls of low-rank sets which frequently arise in low-rank problems.
-Third, inspired by the strong relationship between scalars and the eigenvalues of matrices, we recall the quantum relative entropy and power cones—the matrix analog of the exponential and power cones—and demonstrate their utility in modeling low-rank problems.
 As the interplay between convex hulls of indicator sets and perspective functions has engineered algorithms which outperform state-of-the-art heuristics in sparse linear regression \cite{bertsimas2017sparse, hazimeh2020sparse} and sparse portfolio selection \cite{zheng2014improving,bertsimas2019unified}, we hope that this work will empower similar developments for low-rank problems.